EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 ```

 ::: note
-EventStoreDB will not run any scavenges until a schedule is set via the HTTP endpoint.
+EventStoreDB will not run scavenges until a schedule is set via the HTTP endpoint.
 :::

 Refer to [auto-scavenge](../operations/auto-scavenge.md) for more details about this feature.